Commedia dell’arte Conventions

 – Physical comedy (precursor to modern physical theatre style).

-– Adequate projection essential, due to outdoor performances and surrounding noise.
+– Adequate projection is essential, due to outdoor performances and surrounding noise.

 – Comedic qualities such as singing, dancing, acrobatics, tumbling etc.

-– Slapstick an essential ingredient, particularly for servant characters.
+– Slapstick is an essential ingredient, particularly for servant characters.

 – Exaggerated gestures, arm and leg movements.

 – Fast-paced action.